 Consider that most of the challenges in your life are easily solved, or easily avoidable by a few simple actions.
 Saving money, being healthy, becoming fit, losing weight, earning more money, having stronger relationships, keeping your house clean, and so on are simple to accomplish.
 The steps to make them happen just aren’t enjoyable.

 Before learning something new, master yourself.
 Learn how to control yourself and get practice actually doing it.
 When you can consistently apply what you already know, then it’s time to learn more.
 You already know enough to be incredibly successful.

 Written by Loretta Holmes, founder of Bella Coaching Services, world’s okayest cyclist, and world traveler.
-Join her private Facebook Support Group, Anxiety Loves Company with those that inspire!
+Join her private Facebook Support Group, What the Fit Coaching Academy with those that will inspire you!
 Craving Confidence?
-Download the Top 10 Anxiety Busters To Boost Your Self Confidence here.
+Download my super cool FREE guide, How To Boost Your Confidence in 10 Easy Steps here.